b0guslaw/RayTracer/README.txt

 [x] Output a valid black image file (you will get many of them when continuing and this will be the only time you need them).
 [x] Be able to read in the xml file of the specification.
 [x] Output an image with spheres on it after ray tracing them.
-[x] Be able to read in geomtery from the specified xml files. (example1.xml) [-] Implement basic Phong illumination and shading. (example2.xml)
+[x] Be able to read in geometry from the specified xml files. (example1.xml) [-] Implement basic Phong illumination and shading. (example2.xml)